 - 13.1.
-The collection of all sums due to the council shall be the responsibility of and under the supervision of the RFO/Clerk as appropriate. - 13.2.
-The council will review all fees and charges for work done, services provided, or goods sold at least annually as part of the budget-setting process.
-The RFO/Clerk as appropriate shall be responsible for the collection of all amounts due to the council. - 13.3.
-Any sums found to be irecoverable and any bad debts shall be reported to the council by the RFO and shall be written off in the year.
+The collection of all sums due to the council shall be the responsibility of and under the supervision of the RFO. - 13.2.
+The council will review all fees and charges for work done, services provided, or goods sold at least annually as part of the budget-setting process, following a report of the RFO.
+The RFO shall be responsible for the collection of all amounts due to the council. - 13.3.
+Any sums found to be irrecoverable, and any bad debts shall be reported to the council by the RFO and shall be written off in the year.
 The council's approval shall be shown in the accounting records. - 13.4.
-All sums received on behalf of the council shall be deposited intact with the council's bankers, with such frequency as the RFO considers necessary.
+All sums received on behalf of the council either cash or cheque shall be deposited intact with the council's bankers, with such frequency as the RFO considers necessary.
 The origin of each receipt shall clearly be recorded on the paying-in slip or other record. - 13.5.
-Personal cheques shall not be cashed out of money held on behalf of the council. - 13.6.
-The RFO shall ensure that any relevant VAT reclaim is be made annually at the end of the financial year.
+The RFO shall ensure that VAT is correctly recorded and any repayment claim under section 33 of the VAT Act 1994 shall be made quarterly where the claim exceeds £1,000 and at least annually at the end of the financial year. - 13.6.
+Where significant sums of cash are received by the council, the RFO shall ensure that more than one person is present when the cash is counted in the first instance, that there is a reconciliation to some form of control record such as ticket issues, and that appropriate care is taken for the security and safety of individuals banking such cash.